 Gordon Buchanan traveled to Lapland to shoot Reindeer Family & Me, about Europe’s only indigenous people, the Sámi, and their special bond with reindeer.

 Scottish wildlife filmmaker Gordon Buchanan is no stranger to extreme environments, wild animals and indigenous peoples.
 Over his 20 year career, he has traveled the world capturing the trials and tribulations of life in wild habitats.
-Recently, he traveled to Finnish Lapland to shoot Reindeer Family & Me, the 2017 BBC2 Christmas special about Europe’s only indigenous people, the Sámi, and their special bond with reindeer.
+In November 2017 he traveled to Finnish Lapland to shoot Reindeer Family & Me, the BBC2 Christmas special about Europe’s only indigenous people, the Sámi, and their special bond with reindeer.

 Back to the Arctic

 To film series such as Life in the Snow and Polar Bear Town, the award-winning filmmaker has traveled previously to the Arctic and Antarctic, but this was his first time in Lapland.

 — I’ve worked in the high Arctic several times before, but this was my first visit to such a heavily forested part.
 I love pine forests and the Arctic, so to combine both was truly magical.
 I loved it instantly.
 What blew me away was how wild and unspoilt the habitat seemed to be.
 Away from the roads, it was hard to find any evidence of people.
 I love places like that where you can almost imagine that humans don’t exist, Gordon says.

 Lapland is the last wilderness in Europe, and Gordon wanted to capture the magic on film.